FrancisBian/ECE-143-Project-Group-9/README.md

 > Conducted preliminary data analysis, recognised the data and explored some fun facts

-> analyzed the most popular songs of the last decades
+> Analyzed the most popular songs of the last decades

-> understood how the songs change throughout the years in terms of genres, features, generations, lyrics, etc.
+> Understood how the songs change throughout the years in terms of genres, features, generations, lyrics, etc.

-> found trends, changes, and interesting facts about the world's music taste in the last 60 years.
+> Found trends, changes, and interesting facts about the world's music taste in the last 60 years.

 ---